C0nw0nk/Garrys-Mod-Fake-Players/README.md

 Filter out words phrases etc from names we steal and name our bots with to prevent advertising etc.

+Bot Identifier to show to players who is bot and who is not.
+(Default : empty)

 # How to install :

 Inside your `/garrysmod/cfg/server.cfg` file make sure you have the following : (This makes sure when the server starts a bot is spawned to kick start our script.)